oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 Next, let's create the first component!

-# II.
-Take the "Counter" Component as an Example
+# Ⅱ. Take the "Counter" Component as an Example

 First, let's look at a simple example.
 The counter component shown below is a component that maintains an internal value, displays the value, and updates the value whenever the user clicks a button.